 Governments everywhere are throwing huge sums of money at the problem to try and slow down the economic damage and potential recovery time.

-Everyone is concerned about recession and how we will recovery, but why don't we think about how we can turn the situation into a positive one?
+Everyone is concerned about the recession and how we will recover, but why don’t we think about how we can turn the situation into a positive one?

 We are in new territory but let us hope it is the catalyst for positive changes.